SampleEnvironment/SECoP/protocol/issues/053 Custom Status Values.rst

 Proposal by Markus:

 4) Instead of a separate property, add an item to the features property.
-The item must start with a facility name (for example "psi.ch.guifeatures").
+The item must start with a facility name (for example "psi.ch.sinqfeatures").
-   You might say, that this is not what features were for, but if we think general, it is not really different.
+   You might say, that this is not what features were made for, but if we think general, it is not really different.
 We always said, that features are not just a list of mandatory parameters, but also a specification of some behaviour, which might not be known otherwise just from the description.
+   Such a feature might not only include the meaning of status values, but also custom properties.